lgeurts/lgeurts.github.io/about.md

 What else?
 I am interested in 'too' many things, ranging from science to history, philosophy, web development with Ruby on Rails, AWS, Linux, Windows Server, ETW tracing, kendo and kenjutsu, gaming, traveling the world, speaking foreign languages, and more.
 My hobbies can be distilled down to just one thing: LEARNING.

-Guess that's all.
+Guess that's it.
 If you like this site, you can follow me on my Twitter [@lgeurts](https://twitter.com/lgeurts), or send a connection request on [LinkedIn](https://www.linkedin.com/in/lucgeurts).

 Go n-éirí an bothar leat,